soulflyer/hinh-anh/README.md

 It isn't necessary to have all these directories, and the first part of the path can be whatever you like, but the last part of each must be yr/mm/pr/pic.
 Checkout the preferences section for details about setting these.

 The fullsize directory contains my edited photos and the others are all automatically generated (and watermarked) from that using a simple shell script that you can find [here](https://github.com/soulflyer/publish) and the program to specify the watermark size and position is [here](https://github.com/soulflyer/Watermarker) although you are probably better off waiting for this functionality to be incorporated into Hình Ảnh.
 Currently it is mac only (sorry, I'm a recovering mac fan and I haven't got round to rewriting this bit yet).
 The readme may still contain mention of Aperture (damn you Apple) although I have removed that dependancy from the code.

+### Photos are stored as jpegs
+This is temporary, just haven't got round to writing the code to check what kind of pics are actually there.
+For now they need to have filenames that end in .jpg (lower-case)

 ## The Name